tttmmmyyyy/fixlang/BuiltinLibraries.md

 #### `unwrap : Result e o -> o`

-Returns the containing value if the value is ok, or otherwise aborts.
+Returns the containing value if the value is ok, or otherwise aborts the program.

 #### `impl [e : Eq, a : Eq] Result e a : Eq`